bnvaidya20/PersonalizedDRRecommendations/README.md

 - Visualization tools for data and recommendation insights

 ## Dataset
-This study uses measurements of electric power consumption in one household with a one-minute sampling rate over almost 4 years.
-Different electrical quantities and some sub-metering values are available.
+This study uses measurements of electric power consumption in one household with a one-minute sampling rate over almost 4 years, which has different electrical quantities and some sub-metering values.

 The dataset can be found at this UCI Machine Learning Repository link: